 Harvest Faster with On-Farm Corn Storage

 One of the biggest costs of storing corn commercially is time.
 Everyone wants to wrap up a harvest quickly.
 If you store corn off-site, then you have to deal with both the costs and time involved with traveling there.
-A 2018 University of Arkansas report found that keeping grain on-site costs an extra one to two hours of work.
+A 2018 University of Arkansas report found that keeping grain off-site costs an extra one to two hours of work.

 Also, once you commit to a specific commercial storage site, you’re basically locked into selling the corn to that company as well.
 Even if another group offers better prices, it’s not worth moving the corn.
 You would have to travel to the storage site, reload the corn, and take it to this third location.
 All of this increases fuel costs.